AlexSembrat/seng438-a5/Seng438_A5_Group4_Report.md

 # Comparison of Results

+Overall, growth testing is best for a product currently in use to gauge and predict reliability into the future where as RDC is used closer to the end of a product to see if the reliability goals were met.
+The results from using RDC would be more useful to look back into the past while the results from C-SFRAT are good to predict events in the future.
+Both results did yeild simmilar statistics and MTTF's so either method is acceptable.

 # Discussion on Similarity and Differences of the Two Techniques

 The two techniques both yielded a visual representation of the reliability of the system.
 Reliability growth testing utilized a model to represent the reliability of the system and was able to predict future values because of this.
 The reliability demonstration chart utilized a sort of classification system where values are either accepted, rejected or should be tested further.
 Overall, both tools provide some insight into the reliability of the system through varying methods.

 # How the team work/effort was divided and managed
 Since it is required that all group members are well familiarized with both methods of testing, we decided to work simultaneously on exploring the new testing tools.
 All four of us downloaded and installed the testing tools and carried out the instructions.
 Once we finished, we discussed our results and combined our work together.